machamacha17/machamacha17/README.md

 - 👋 Hi, I’m @machamacha17
 - 👀 I’m interested in FPGA world
 - 🌱 I’m currently learning Xilinx chips
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on new exciting FPGA based projects with a professional expertise!
-- 📫 How to reach me ...

 <!---
 machamacha17/machamacha17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.